naisarg12/prog1_naisarg/README.md

-# prog1-2023-shell
+# prog1-2024-partial_submission
-This repo branch contains the shell for program 1 from cg class 2023 at nc state (ray tracing ellipsoids).
+The branch contains the files and codes for the partial submission for Program-1 for triangles.